The Bad Seed (1985 film)

 The Bad Seed is a 1985 American made-for-television horror film directed by Paul Wendkos for ABC Television.

 In the film, freak fatal accidents force a widow to realize her precocious 9-year-old daughter was born to kill.
 Based on the William March novel The Bad Seed (1954), the film is a remake of the original film The Bad Seed (1956) as directed by Mervyn LeRoy.

+The scenes at fictional Fern Academy were shot at the AFI Conservatory in Los Feliz.